 Download (annual subscribers) Research: JD.com’s Autonomous Warehouse

 Get an overview of JD.com by watching the video below:

-JD runs one of the largest online shopping website JD.com with mobile apps for Android and iOS.
-And, JD manages several e-commerce verticals:
+In addition to its online shopping website JD.com with mobile apps for Android and iOS, JD manages several e-commerce verticals:

 JD.com started with a focus on online direct sales selling electronics products on 360buy.com.
 As it gained popularity, it started accepting other retailers as an e-commerce marketplace.